Z323323/Euler-Totient-function-multiplicativity-proof/README.md

 ### Example 2: $\phi(3 \cdot 7)$

-<p> Before delving into the next example, let's refine the scheme above to make it more structured and understand my point.<br></p>
+<p> Before delving the next example, let's refine the scheme above to make it more structured and understand my point.<br></p>

 ![2_5](2*5_fixed.png)